zscrub/environment-scripts/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for new scripts or improvements to existing ones, please submit a pull request.
-Be sure to follow our contributing guidelines (coming soon!).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Perfect for developers who work across multiple projects and want simplified command-line workflows.